 Equipment Available for Checkout

-Equipment is available for checkout at the ITS Help Desk in IACC 150A.
+Equipment is available for checkout at the ITS Help Desk in the Quentin Burdick Building (formerly the IACC)150A.
 Equipment may be checked out for 24 hours and it is first-come first-serve, so reservations are suggested.
 Some of the equipment available for checkout is listed below:

 - Analog Camcorders

 - Digital Camcorders